apptainer/singularity/CONTRIBUTING.md

    changes in your PR so that the docs can be updated, or better, submit a sister PR to update the docs directly.
 8. If necessary, update the README.md, and check the `*.help` scripts under [libexec/cli](libexec/cli) that provide the command line helper output.
+If you make changes to the internal Python API, make sure to check those changes into the [libexec/python/README.md](libexec/python/README.md) as well.
-9. Is there enough documentation in your code so a human can understand how it works?
-This includes description of environmental variables, exposed ports, useful file locations and container parameters.
+9. Is the code human understandable?
+This can be accomplished via a clear code style as well as documentation and/or comments.
-10. The pull request will be reviewed by others, and the final merge must be done by the Singularity project lead, @gmkurtzer.
+10. The pull request will be reviewed by others, and the final merge must be done by the Singularity project lead, @gmkurtzer (or approved by him).

 # Code of Conduct